vitessio/website/content/en/docs/20.0/reference/programs/vttestserver/_index.md

       --pprof-http                                                       enable pprof http endpoints
       --proto_topo string                                                Define the fake cluster topology as a compact text format encoded vttest proto.
 See vttest.proto for more information.
-      --purge_logs_interval duration                                     how often try to remove old logs (default 1h0m0s) --queryserver-config-transaction-timeout float                     query server transaction timeout (in seconds), a transaction will be killed if it takes longer than this value
+      --purge_logs_interval duration                                     how often try to remove old logs (default 1h0m0s) --queryserver-config-transaction-timeout duration                  query server transaction timeout, a transaction will be killed if it takes longer than this value (default 30s)
       --rdonly_count int                                                 Rdonly tablets per shard (default 1) --replica_count int                                                Replica tablets per shard (includes primary) (default 2)
       --replication_connect_retry duration                               how long to wait in between replica reconnect attempts.
 Only precise to the second. (default 10s)